rackerlabs/support-how-to/content/how-to/cloud-servers/investigate-compromised-servers/index.md

 #### find command

-`find` is a UNIX tool that can be critical in finding recently modified files.
+`find` is a Unix tool that can be critical in finding recently modified files.
-For example, you can find files that were modified within the past five days by running the following command:
+For example, you can find files modified within the past five days by running the following command:

     find / -mtime 5